Dreamown/im2mesh_matlab/README.md

 **News:**

-- **Version 2.2.1 is able to edit polygonal boundary before mesh generation.
+- **v2.2.1 is able to edit polygonal boundary before mesh generation.
 Check demo14 - 16.**
-- Version 2.2.0 supports using Gmsh as mesh generator (unstructured quadrilateral mesh).
+- v2.2.0 supports using Gmsh as mesh generator (unstructured quadrilateral mesh).
-- Version 2.1.6 updates the DOI.
+- v2.1.6 updates the DOI.
 Im2mesh is now citable.
-- Version 2.1.0 is a huge update.
+- v2.1.0 is a huge update.
 Im2mesh package can run on GNU Octave.

 **Features:**